 This year, why not forego the mad airport dashes or stressful motorway trips for a train to Scotland instead?
 You'll be able to sit back, relax and soak in the views as you roll pleasantly towards your destination.
 If you aren't quite convinced yet, read on for our top tips on the best train routes to Scotland, how to get cheap tickets, and what to do once you’re there!

-Scotland and the UK are well connected by rail.
+Scotland and the UK are well connected by rail — check out our Scotland rail map to view the most popular routes.
 It can take can little as 4h 16m to travel from London to Edinburgh by train, or 4h 29m to travel from London to Glasgow.

 Journey times are shorter if you’re travelling from Manchester (3h 2m), York (2h 24m) or Newcastle (1h 22m), and it takes around 6h from Cardiff.